If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 And that’s why new brands of “calorie denying” come and go every year, failing to gain acceptance in the weight loss literature.

 The reality is a century of metabolic research has proven, beyond the shadow of a doubt, that energy balance is the basic mechanism that regulates weight gain and loss.

-All that doesn’t mean you have to count calories to lose weight, but it does mean you have to understand how caloric intake and expenditure influences your body weight and eat accordingly.
+All that doesn’t mean you have to count calories to lose weight, but it does mean you have to understand how calorie intake and expenditure influences your body weight and eat accordingly.

 Use this workout and flexible dieting program to lose up to 10 pounds of fat and build muscle in just 30 days…without starving yourself or living in the gym.

-You’ve probably heard people argue against the primacy of energy balance and caloric intake.
+You’ve probably heard people argue against the primacy of energy balance and calorie intake.

 Some say that everything I’ve discussed so far is contradicted or even debunked by the latest scientific research on the human metabolism.

 Others offer up stories about their own weight gain/loss or the experiences of others that seem to defy the principles of “energy in vs. energy out.”